Shape analysis via gradient flows on diffeomorphism groups

 for some initial condition $\varphi(0)=\varphi_0\in \cD(M)$.
 Here, $\nabla E$ denotes the gradient on $\cD(M)$ with respect to the right-invariant metric defined by the inner product~\eqref{eq:inertia_operator}.
 Based on this, a numerical method is obtained via gradient descent (cf.~\cite[\textsection 11.3]{younes2010}).
 The simplest case, where $E$ does not contain a regularization term, i.e., $\sigma=0$ in~\eqref{eq:sim-and-dist}, is called \textit{greedy matching} \cite{christensen1996deformable,Trouve1998,beg2005computing}.
 Typically greedy matching algorithms run indefinitely, yielding increasingly complicated diffeomorphisms that in vain try to achieve $I_0\circ\varphi^{-1}=I_1$.
 Greedy matching is therefore numerically ill-posed.

-In this paper we study the registration problem using a gradient method regularized on the space $\Met(M)$ of Riemannian metrics on $M$.
+In this paper, we study the registration problem using a gradient method regularized on the space $\Met(M)$ of Riemannian metrics on $M$.
 Precisely, we penalize the distance between the original metric $g$ and its push-forward $\varphi_*g$ using the $L^2$-distance in the space of symmetric 2-forms,

 By computing the variational derivative of $R(\varphi)$ we can avoid the costly algorithms associated with regularization via the Riemannian distance as in~\eqref{eq:lddmm_min}.
-Still, we are able to retain the geometric properties, in particular that diffeomorphisms are generated by vector fields.
-The explicit form of the gradient flow~\eqref{eq:grad-flow-intro} for the functional \eqref{eq:sim-and-dist} with regularization~\eqref{eq:regularizer} is the non-linear partial differential equation
+Still, we can retain the geometric properties, in particular that diffeomorphisms are generated by vector fields.
+The explicit form of the gradient flow~\eqref{eq:grad-flow-intro} for the functional \eqref{eq:sim-and-dist} with regularization~\eqref{eq:regularizer} is a flow $t\mapsto \varphi(t) \in \cD(M)$ given in terms of $\varphi$ and the generating vector field $v$ as the non-linear partial differential equation